Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 b.
 Best Things to Do

-- Take a speedboat or kayak to Koh Kham – Visit this small island known for its black volcanic rocks, white powdery sand, and crystal-clear turquoise water
+- Visit Koh Kham – Take a speedboat or kayak to this tiny island with black volcanic rocks and powder-white sand

-- Snorkel at Koh Rang – The Gulf’s healthiest reefs with clownfish and hawksbill turtles
+- Snorkel at Koh Rang – The healthiest reefs in the Gulf, complete with clownfish and sea turtles

-- Cycle Through Coconut Groves – Free resort bikes to explore red-dirt roads and secret beaches
+- Cycle Through Coconut Groves – Most resorts offer free bikes to explore the red dirt roads

-- Kayak to Koh Kradat – Paddle 2 km north to see wild deer roaming beaches
+- Kayak to Koh Kradat – Paddle 2 km north to see wild deer on the beaches

-- Thai Cooking Class – Learn authentic recipes at Smile Koh Mak with ocean views
+- Take a Thai Cooking Class – Learn authentic recipes at Smile Koh Mak with ocean views

 c.
 Best Time to Visit